lukeasrodgers/qa-js-popups/README.md

 };
 ```

-## What you'll probably need to tweak to work with your codebase
+## What you'll probably need to tweak in these scripts

 - namespacing
 - base window class